 - 2 ½ cups diced yellow onion (about 1 onion)

-- 2 cups sliced celery (about 3 to 4 celery ribs)
+- 2 cups diced celery (about 3 to 4 celery ribs)

-- 2 ½ cups peeled and diced honeycrisp apples (about 2 small apples)
+- 2 ½ cups peeled and diced honey crisp apple (about 2 apples)

 - 1 tablespoon minced garlic (about 4 garlic cloves)